 We rely on all our suppliers to meet the disclosure requirements under the UK's Modern Slavery Act 2015 and to undertake the necessary due diligence to ensure that there is no modern slavery or human trafficking in their operations and supply chains.
 Liberty Global's Responsible Procurement and Supply Chain Principles (RPSCP) outline what we expect from our suppliers and our commitment to protect human rights.
-We have updated these principles to ensure we are being explicit in our expectations relating to labour.
+Our principles ensure that we are being explicit in our expectations relating to labour.

-The key components of our RPSCP relating to the Modern Slavery Act include: child labor, forced labor, discrimination working hours and wages, freedom of association and health and safety.
+The key components of our RPSCP relating to the Modern Slavery Act include: child labor, forced labor, discrimination, working hours and wages, freedom of association and health and safety.

-All suppliers must comply with all applicable local and international laws and regulations regarding the environment, health and safety and employment, and including the ILO Core Conventions on Labour Standards and the Universal Declaration of Human Rights.
+All suppliers are expected to comply with all applicable local and international laws and regulations regarding the environment, health and safety and employment, and including the ILO Core Conventions on Labour Standards and the Universal Declaration of Human Rights.